george-asiedu/ELS-Server/SECURITY.md

 current session, and password resets/changes revoke every session for the user.
 Revocation takes effect on the next authenticated API request.

+The Vercel client sends a persistent random browser ID during signup/sign-in.
+The first recognized device is silent; a new browser ID triggers one `AUTH_LOGIN_ALERT` email per device.
+Clearing browser storage creates a new ID and may trigger an alert.
+API clients without this header use a user-agent/IP fingerprint.

 ## Before deploying

-1. Apply the `AuthSession` schema addition to PostgreSQL using the project's schema deployment process (`npx prisma db push` is the existing development workflow).
+1. Apply the `AuthSession` and `AuthDevice` schema additions to PostgreSQL using the project's schema deployment process (`npx prisma db push` is the existing development workflow).
 Deploy the schema before the new application code.
 2. Set a high-entropy `JWT_SECRET` and keep payment, database, email, and AWS credentials in the deployment secret manager.
 Never expose server secrets as `VITE_*` variables.
-3. Set `REDIS_URL` for shared rate-limit counters across multiple API instances.
+3. The Render API reads `REDIS_URL` for shared rate-limit counters.
+Since your Redis URL is already configured, this uses the existing Redis service across API instances.
+Without it, express-rate-limit falls back to process-local counters.
-   Without it, express-rate-limit uses its in-memory store, so counters are local to each process.
-The Redis store shares the existing Redis service.
 4. Set `ROOT_DOMAIN` and `ALLOWED_ORIGINS` to the HTTPS storefront origins that should call the API.
 Localhost and HTTP origins are permitted only outside production.
 Do not add broad or unverified wildcard origins.
-5. Terminate TLS at a trusted load balancer/reverse proxy.
-Set `TRUST_PROXY_HOPS` to the exact number of trusted proxy hops before relying on client IP based limits; the default is zero, and arbitrary forwarded headers are not trusted.
-6. Configure the frontend hosting/CDN to send a restrictive Content-Security- Policy and other security headers.
-The Express API headers do not configure the separately hosted React application.
+5. On Render, set `TRUST_PROXY_HOPS=1` for the public web service behind Render's TLS-terminating load balancer.
+Keep it aligned with the actual network path; the code defaults to zero and does not trust arbitrary forwarded headers.
+6. Set Vercel's `VITE_API_URL` to the Render API URL.
+The Vercel project now sends a CSP and standard browser security headers via `vercel.json`.
+If the API uses a custom backend domain, add that exact HTTPS origin to CSP `connect-src` and the API's `ALLOWED_ORIGINS`.

 The API applies general, sign-in, signup, password-recovery, payment, order, onboarding, and billing rate limits; bounds JSON and URL-encoded request sizes;